kuzudb/kuzu-blog/src/content/post/2024-12-18-kuzu-and-the-connected-data-kg-challenge.md

 If you're interested in experimenting with Kùzu and Graph RAG on your own projects, feel free to browse through the data and code in the [GitHub repo](https://github.com/Connected-Data/cdkg-challenge), or better yet, please contribute to the CDKG challenge by extending the graph with more metadata, or by adding more sophisticated retrieval methods.
-And do reach out to us if you have any interesting observations or implementations to share!
+And do reach out to us [on Discord](https://kuzudb.com/chat) if you have any interesting observations or implementations to share!

 ---